severyn261/test_ecomap/README.md

 </ol>
 <p style="color:orangered">If this method doesn`t work.
 Use the following guide</p>

+<h2>About this project</h2>
+<p>This repository is source code of the small web project, which is named 'EcoMap'.
+This website allows you to publish
+    information about ecological issues around Ukraine to dynamic map.
+Officials of the Ministry of Environment use this website to collect info about problems and contact with citizens, who publish info to this website. <br>
+    Website's url - <a href="http://ecomap.org">ecomap.org</a></p>
+<p>Ecomap Rest Api docimentation <a href="http://lhalam.github.io/EcoMap">lhalam.github.io/EcoMap/</a></p>

 <h2>Install</h2>
 <p>We're assumming that you're using bash & you have to install or clone such packages: </p>